 Adventure across volcanic islands for up-close encounters with epic wildlife found nowhere else on Earth

-Reward yourself with an adventure of a lifetime expedition to islands born of fire, the Archipelago of Galapagos.
+Reward yourself with the adventure of a lifetime in the islands born of fire, the Galapagos archipelago.
 Witness one of history’s greatest scientific discoveries by experiencing the extraordinary power of nature to adapt to its environment: evolution.

-What sets the Galapagos truly apart is the remarkable levels of endemic plant and animal life, more than anywhere else in the world.
-Nearly 80 percent of land birds and mammals, over 90 percent of reptiles, more than 30 percent of plants and around 20 percent of marine life are native to the Galapagos Islands including the marine iguana, giant tortoise, flightless cormorant, Galapagos penguin and Darwin’s finches, just to name a few.
+What sets the Galapagos truly apart is its remarkable levels of endemic wildlife and plant life, more than anywhere else in the world.
+Nearly 80 percent of land birds and mammals, over 90 percent of reptiles, more than 30 percent of plants and around 20 percent of marine life are native to the Galapagos Islands.

 Discover what a journey of a lifetime is like aboard the Aqua Mare